-The project site is currently vacant and does not have any utility needs.
+The project site is currently vacant with no utility needs.
 Under the No Action alternative, ceasing operations at the existing VA clinic would also end utility use by VA outpatient health care services in Bakersfield.
 Thus, this alternative would have an overall beneficial effect on utility use.